Football Official

 If an offensive and defensive player catch the football together and hit the ground but one player gets up with the ball who gets credit for the catch

-Asked by Cdk over 7 years ago
+Asked by Cdk almost 8 years ago

 We'll only talk highvschool or college here.
 Simultaneous catches or recoveries go to the offense.
 When you say "hit the ground" you need to clarify.
 Catching off the ground and then returning and touching the ground with their feet?
 Or bodies going to the ground where the players are grounded ending the play?
 If they come to the ground on their feet in "joint possession", it's still a live ball and they can fight it out.
 If they go to the ground in joint possession, it's the offense's ball.